 Gently tap the baking sheet a few times on the work surface to help the macaron mixture to settle and to break any air bubbles, then leave to dry for 20 minutes.

-- Bake for 15-20 minutes in the preheated oven until the macarons feel firm and come away from the silicon sheet easily.
+Bake for 15 to 20 minutes in the preheated oven until the macarons feel firm and come away from the silicon sheet easily.
 You may want to open the oven door slightly once or twice during the cooking time to allow any steam to escape.

 Cool completely on the sheet while you make the filling.

 Break the chocolate into small pieces and add to a heatproof bowl over a pan of lightly simmering water.

 Place approx 1/2 a tsp of the filling to the flat side of one macaroon and sandwich together with another then twist ever so slightly to create a bond.
 Continue with the remaining macaroons.